AnalogFeelings/godot-psx/README.md

 They may also work on Godot 3.x, but they haven't been tested.
 Proceed with caution!

 > [!WARNING]
-> It seems per-vertex lighting is currently broken in Godot 4.0, so you may need to try to use 3.x to get vertex lighting.
+> Per-vertex lighting is currently broken in Godot 4.x, so use 3.x or wait until 4.3 releases.

 ## :wave: Attributions